 The National Young Farmers Coalition supports practices and policies that will sustain young, independent and prosperous farmers now and in the future.
 We envision a country where young people who are willing to work, get trained and take a little risk can support themselves and their families in farming.

 Rural Health Information Hub (RHIhub)

 The Rural Assistance Center was established as a rural health and human services information portal.
-RAC helps rural communities and other rural stakeholders access the full range of available programs, funding, and research that can enable them to provide quality health and human services to rural residents.
+RAC helps rural communities and other rural stakeholders access the full range of available programs, funding sources, and research that can enable them to provide quality health and better health care services to rural residents.

 U.S. Small Business Administration